• Skip to primary navigation

 • Preheat the oven and oil a 9 x 13-inch baking pan with either butter or non-stick cooking spray.

-• In the bowl of a stand mixer, add in cake mix, 1 package pudding, eggs, oil, and club soda.
+• In the bowl of a stand mixer (or a large bowl with a hand mixer), combine cake mix, 1 box of instant pistachio pudding mix, eggs, 1/2 cup of vegetable oil, and club soda.

-• Mix well for 3-4 minutes scraping down the sides as needed.
+• With electric mixer combine well on low speed for 1-2 minutes then at medium speed for 3-4 minutes scraping down the sides as needed.

 • Cake is done baking once a toothpick inserted in the center of the cake comes out clean or with a few crumbs.
 Cool completely before making the frosting.

 • In the cleaned bowl of the stand mixer, add in 2 envelopes of dream whip and milk.
-Whip until light and fluffy.
+Whip until soft peaks form.

-• Add in pistachio pudding and mix until combined.
+• Add in second box of pistachio pudding mix and mix until combined.
 Spread evenly on cake.
 Top with coconut and chopped pistachios.

 All of the steps to make Watergate cake.

-Let the Pistachio 7up Cake Cool Completely Before Making the Icing and Frosting the Cake
+Let the Pistachio Cake Cool Completely Before Making the Icing and Frosting the Cake

 Watergate Cake Tips